MapsPeople/docs/src/cms/index.md

 There are a number of key elements:

 1. **Solution Name:** This is the name of your Solution.
 It's possible to have access to several Solutions.
 1. **Venue:** This is the name of your Venue.
-It’s possible to have several Venues.
+It's possible to have several Venues.
 1. **Map**
    * **Locations:** Manage rooms and POIs
    * **Categories:** Create, edit, and delete Categories